 One of the many exciting festivals in Lalitpur is Rato Machhindranath Jatra.
 It is a Newari festival celebrated by thousands of Newari societies in the locality.
 The festival includes two sacred chariots being pulled around the Patan area.
 The chariots are pulled by hundreds of men and it is an awesome moment to watch for everyone.
 The main chariot carries Rato Machhindranath, also known as the ‘red rain god’ inside it.
 The name Rato Machhindranath means ‘Red Fish God’.
 Rato as in red, Machhindra or Matsyendra means fish and Nath means god, even the statue of the deity is red in color.
-It is a very exciting festival filled with enormous amount of fun, entertainment, enthusiasm, and eagerness.
+It is a very exciting festival filled with an enormous amount of fun, entertainment, enthusiasm, and eagerness.

 History of Rato Machhindranath Jatra